samuelgja/ggtype/README.md

 ## What is ggtype?

-ggtype is a library for building bidirectional communication between client and server with full type safety.
-All types are automatically shared between client and server, making it easy to build typed APIs where the server can call client actions and vice versa.
+ggtype is a high-performance TypeScript library for building **bidirectional RPC** between client and server with full type safety and automatic validation.

+**Two Main Powers:**

+1. **Type-Safe API Communication** - Build REST-like APIs with automatic validation and full TypeScript inference
+2. **Bidirectional RPC with Validation** - Server can call client actions (and vice versa) with full type safety and validation on both sides

 **How it works:**
-- **Backend** defines `serverActions` and optionally `clientActions`
+- **Backend** defines `serverActions` (what clients can call) and optionally `clientActions` (what server can call on clients)
+- **Client** implements `clientActions` handlers
-- The server can call client actions on its own behalf (bidirectional RPC)
+- The server can call client actions during request processing (bidirectional RPC)
 - All types are automatically inferred and shared between client and server
-- Automatic validation ensures type safety at runtime
+- **Automatic validation** ensures type safety at runtime for both server→client and client→server calls
+- Validation errors are properly propagated with detailed error information

 ---